AmirShahid/amirshahid.github.io/content/authors/admin/_index.md

 bio: My research is at the intersection of Computer Vision, Reinforcement Learning and Robotics.

 interests:
+- Visual Representation for Robotic
 - Reinforcement Learning
-- Scene Understanding
-- Autonomous Driving
+- Medical Image Analysis

 education:
   courses: